On decoding the string from interfaces in 2d conformal field theories: Quantum entanglement deciphers the string

 with the interface located at $x_1 =\tilde{x}_2 =0$.
 Note that the length of the interval is $l$ and $y$ is the ratio of the length of the part of the interval on the left to that of the part on the right of the interface.
 For the solution \eqref{Eq:wstoBTZ2} of the dual junction with $\gamma_h =0$, the entanglement entropy of this interval with the anomalous part subtracted is given by

 where

 is the boundary entropy \footnote{The interface CFT is related to a boundary CFT via a folding trick \cite{Oshikawa:1996dj,Bachas:2001vj,Quella:2006de}}, which is determined only by $\ln g_0$ (i.e. $\lambda$) and which is independent of $l$ and the time $t_0$.
 The function $g_{\rm eff}$ depends only on the ratio $y$ \cite{Afxonidis:2024gne}, as expected from scale invariance.
 We note that the above is valid when the lengths of the left and right parts of the interval are larger than $\delta_c$, i.e. $y/(1+y) > \delta_c/l$ and $(1-y)/(1+y) > \delta_c/l$ \footnote{Entanglement entropies of intervals with one end-point on the defect can have modified effective central charges $c_{\rm eff}$ that multiply the leading log divergence (see for example \cite{Afxonidis:2025jph}).
 This effect cannot be seen by simply taking the $y\to0$ limit of our perturbative answer.
 We postpone an analysis of $c_{\rm eff}$ to a future publication.}.
 For an interval that is symmetric across the defect we have $y=1$ and we reproduce the boundary entropy obtained for a symmetric interval in \cite{Azeyanagi:2007qj}.
 As far as we are aware, \eqref{Eq:EEsubtr} is the first explicit computation of $g_{\rm eff}(y)$ in the setup considered in this paper and also in \cite{Azeyanagi:2007qj}.
 In general, the function $g_{\rm eff}$ is expected to be complicated, theory-dependent and not universal \cite{Chapman:2018bqj,Karch:2021qhd,Anous:2022wqh,Afxonidis:2024gne}.
+It is to be noted that the expansion in $\epsilon$ and $\mu l$ together constitute the general low-temperature expansion.
+Subtracting the vacuum contributions ensures that the $\epsilon$ and $\mu l$ expansion coefficients are cut-off independent.

 Remarkably, $\alpha_h$ and the Nambu-Goto amplitude $A_0$ are visible only at order $\mu^2l^2$ in the $\mu l$ expansion.
 We note that when $\lambda=0$ and $\alpha_h=0$ in \eqref{Eq:EEsubtr} we recover the $\mu l$ series expansion of the entanglement entropy of a thermal state dual to a BTZ geometry, which is